Internship in Germany Program

 Stage One: Study German or Arabic

-• For a month-long internship program participants will receive a total of 20 language hours in one week.
+• For a month-long internship program, participants will receive a total of 20 language hours in one week.
 For a 2-month program, a total of 40 hours of language instruction in two weeks will be provided, and for a 3-month program a total of 60 hours in three weeks.

 • The language courses offered focus predominantly on applicable conversation skills to improve participants’ ability to interact with the local community.